Xfinity Delivers Fast, Reliable Speeds And Massive Availability

 – Internet + Mobile: Save monthly and often get a free Unlimited line for a year with select plans.

-– Internet + Streaming: Save on major streaming platforms with the $15 StreamSaver package, or view it all effortlessly through the Xumo stream box.
+– Internet + Streaming: Save on major streaming platforms with the $15 StreamSaver package, or view it all effortlessly through the provided Xumo stream box.

 Why are my upload speeds slower than download speeds?